 Then, it was time to break the freeze, hold back the fear, walk with the rope lady, hopefully next to your friend, and meet your teacher for the first time — ever.
 There were no pre-schools back then either.

-So, yes, the Retro Pic of the Day honors the fearful kindergartener and those moms for holding that camera and the kids still to capture that milestone moment.
+So, yes, the Retro Pic of the Day honors the fearful kindergartener, that first day of school, and those moms for holding that camera and keeping the kids still and posed to capture that milestone fear freeze moment.
+Did someone say, “Cheese?”

-Good luck to the first-time schoolers in the Rumson-Fair Haven area and everywhere on their first day!
+Good luck to the first-time schoolers in the Rumson-Fair Haven area and everywhere!
+Capture your moments!